DrLivesey-Shura/Milk-Manager/README.md

-# Milk Production Management Application
+# Milk Production Management Application - Overview

-This is a project I created as a test to get a job as a fullstack developer in the software development agency **OMRAN SOFTWARE**.
+## Purpose

+The Milk Production Management Application is designed to streamline and automate the daily operations of a milk production company.
+It provides a user-friendly interface for managing cow registration, medical examinations, birth records, and daily milk production.
+The application aims to enhance efficiency in data management, ensuring accurate and organized records for the milk factory.

-## Presentation
+## Features

-The project consists in creating an internal website in arabic (create the user interface design for the website, then code it) to manage the daily operations of a milk production company.
-These operations are:

-- Registration of cows (cow number, date of entry, breed: Holstein, Montbliard).
+1.  **Cow Registration:**

+    - Collect essential information such as cow number, entry date, and breed (Holstein, Montbliard).
+    - Facilitate easy tracking of individual cow details.

+2.  **Medical Examination Records:**

+    - Log medical examination details, including the examination date and any illnesses detected.
+    - Enable quick access to the health history of each cow.

+3.  **Birth Records:**

+    - Record information about each birth, specifying the mother cow number and birth date.
-- Registration of the medical examination of cows (day of examination, illness).
+    - Keep a comprehensive record of the breeding history of the cows.

-- Recording of births (mother cow number, date of birth).
+4.  **Daily Milk Production:**

-- Recording of the total daily milk production (day, amount of milk in liters).
+    - Record the total daily milk production, capturing the date and the quantity of milk produced in liters.
+    - Facilitate monitoring of milk production trends over time.

-## Technologies used
+## Technologies Used

-This project was created using the following technologies:

-### Client
+### Client-Side:

-- React JS
+- **React JS:** Provides a responsive and dynamic user interface.
-- Redux for managing and centralizing application state
+- **Redux:** Manages and centralizes application state, ensuring consistency across components.
+- **React-router-dom:** Handles client-side routing for a seamless user experience.
+- **Chakra UI:** Utilized for styling, ensuring a visually appealing and user-friendly design.

+### Server-Side:

-- React-router-dom to handle routing
+- **Express (Node JS):** Powers the server to handle backend logic and API requests.
-- Css and Chakra UI for styling

-### Server

-- Express (Node JS)
-- JSON files for data storage
+- **JSON Files:** Used for data storage, offering a lightweight and easily accessible solution.

+## Future Enhancements

+Future updates may include additional features such as analytics for milk production trends, user authentication for enhanced security, and integration with external systems for seamless data exchange.

+By adopting modern technologies and a user-centric design, the Milk Production Management Application aims to optimize workflow processes, promote data accuracy, and contribute to the overall efficiency of the milk factory management system.

 ## Configuration and Setup